nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use Case 3: Adding a Caregiver and Linking to an Existing Patient**

 **System**: CareLink
-**Use Case**: UC03 - Adding a Caregiver and Linking to an Existing Patient **Actor**: Geriatrician (Fred)
+**Use Case**: UC03 - Link Caregiver to an Existing Patient **Actor**: Geriatrician (Fred)

 ### Preconditions
 - Fred is logged into CareLink.

 ### Guarantees
-- Caregiver details are saved only if the input data is valid.
-- Duplicates are not created
-- The caregiver is correctly linked to the specified patient.
+- The caregiver is correctly linked to the specified patient, and vice versa.

 ### MSS
-1. Fred enters command to `add person` and enters the necessary details, including the patient ID.
+1. Fred enters command to `link` a caregiver to a patient and enters the necessary details, including the caregiver's and patient's NRIC.
 2. CareLink validates all input details against criteria.
-3. CareLink saves the caregiver's details and links them to the specified patient ID.
+3. CareLink links the caregiver to the specified patient NRIC.
-4. CareLink confirms the addition and linking with a success message.
+4. CareLink confirms the link with a success message.
 5. Use case ends.

 ### Extensions
 - **2a.
-Validation Fails**:
+Specified Caregiver NRIC Does Not Exist**:
-    - 2a.1: If any validation fails, CareLink displays an error message, and the caregiver is not added.
+    - 2a.1: CareLink displays an error message, and link not formed.
     - Use case ends.

 - **2b.
-Specified Patient ID Does Not Exist**:
+Specified Patient NRIC Does Not Exist**:
-    - 2b.1: If the specified patient ID does not exist, CareLink displays an error message.
+    - 2b.1: CareLink displays an error message, and link not formed.
     - Use case ends.

 **Use Case 4: Update Person Details**